plasmaversexyz/plsm_token/README.md

   - Staking and Rewards: Users can stake $PLSM tokens to earn additional rewards within the ecosystem.
   - Platform Usage: $PLSM tokens can be used for transactions, fees, and accessing specific features and services within the Plasmaverse platform.

+Pls note that this repo only contains the smart contract for the token itself. other features will be provided as a separated smart contract.

 ## Smart Contract

 The smart contract for the Plasmaverse Token is written in Move language and deployed on the Sui blockchain.
 The contract source code can be found in the `sources` directory.